 Remember: practice doesn’t make perfect… perfect practice makes perfect.

-Have did you start practicing weak hand shooting?
+Have you started practicing weak hand shooting?
 Tell us more in the comments section!

 - Pistol Shooting Tips: Introduction To One-Handed Pistol Shooting